ryuuzaki42/01_Cool_Things/README.md

-# 1_cool_dark_things
+## 1_cool_things

-Some good tricks/commands that I found digging in the web
+Some good tricks/commands and Slackware configuration